 Many not so beautiful things happened on Grove Street that would make this blog X rated if I included them.
 I decided that they were not needed, and wandered no farther than some R rated occurrences.
 As I’m writing this, some of those memories are kicking to be set free…get back in the cage, damn you!
 If my friends were alive to review the stories, they’d be getting the red pens out to include the salacious details.

-Psyche, well where ever you are love, I miss you.
+One final note: Psyche, well where ever you are loved, and I miss you.

 Lou – who was Wes.